epimorphics/elda/docs/E1.4.1-SNAPSHOT/reference.md

-In Elda 1.4.1, by default, log messages omit thread information, the current class name, and the current line number, but include the query id and sequence number; this is also placed in Response headers under X_Response_Id.
+In Elda 1.4.1, by default, log messages omit thread information, the current class name, and the current line number, but include the query id and sequence number; this is also placed in Response headers under X\_Response\_Id.
 The query ID is the IP address directed to this servlet.

-For debugging purposes, if the environment variable ELDA_USE_ID is set to `true` then rather than the IP address, the value of the query parameter \_query-id is used, if present; or the value of the X_REQUEST_ID header, if present.
+For debugging purposes, if the environment variable ELDA\_USE\_ID is set to `true` then rather than the IP address, the value of the query parameter \_query-id is used, if present; or the value of the X\_REQUEST\_ID header, if present.

+For debugging purposes, if the environment variable `ELDA\_LOG4J\_PROPERTIES` is set to some webapp-relative filename, then that file is used as the log4j properties file.
+The file `dev-log4j.properties` is the same as the default log4j.properties except that it includes class name and line number in its log entries.

 Formatting extensions
 =====================